Helping You Obtain a Temporary Visa

 If you are interested in obtaining a student visa or any other type of visa to allow you to enter the United States temporarily, there are procedures you will be required to go through before your visit will be approved by American immigration authorities.

-At the immigration law firm of Yeager & Etkind — with offices in Rockville, Maryland and Washington, D.C. — we help clients throughout the region and internationally with the non-immigrant visa process.
+At the immigration law firm of Yeager & Etkind, we guide our clients through the non-immigrant visa process.
 Contact us at 202-828-0750 or 301-340-2111 to discuss your goals with a knowledgeable immigration attorney.
+With offices in Rockville, Maryland, and Washington, D.C., we serve clients throughout the region and internationally.

 Seeking Visas for Students and Exchange Program Participants

 One of the main non-immigrant visas is the F-1 visa for student and exchange programs.
 Individuals or organizations can sponsor people to enter the country on F-1 visas for study or for programs that raise cultural awareness.

 Students and participants in exchange programs can typically get approved to stay in the United States for longer than is allowed under other types of non-immigrant visas that are not work-related.